OpenVPN: Networking

 OpenVPN can run over User Datagram Protocol (UDP) or Transmission Control Protocol (TCP) transports, multiplexing created SSL tunnels on a single TCP/UDP port (RFC 3948 for UDP).

 From 2.3.x series on, OpenVPN fully supports IPv6 as protocol of the virtual network inside a tunnel and the OpenVPN applications can also establish connections via IPv6.

 It has the ability to work through most proxy servers (including HTTP) and is good at working through network address translation (NAT) and getting out through firewalls.
 The server configuration has the ability to "push" certain network configuration options to the clients.
 These include IP addresses, routing commands, and a few connection options.
 OpenVPN offers two types of interfaces for networking via the Universal TUN/TAP driver.
 It can create either a layer-3 based IP tunnel (TUN), or a layer-2 based Ethernet TAP that can carry any type of Ethernet traffic.
 OpenVPN can optionally use the LZO compression library to compress the data stream.
 Port 1194 is the official IANA assigned port number for OpenVPN.
 Newer versions of the program now default to that port.
 A feature in the 2.0 version allows for one process to manage several simultaneous tunnels, as opposed to the original "one tunnel per process" restriction on the 1.x series.

 OpenVPN's use of common network protocols (TCP and UDP) makes it a desirable alternative to IPsec in situations where an ISP may block specific VPN protocols in order to force users to subscribe to a higher-priced, "business grade" service tier.
 For example, Comcast previously declared that their @Home product was, and had always been, designated as a residential service and did not allow the use of commercial applications.
 Their argument was that conducting remote work via a VPN can adversely affect the network performance of their regular residential subscribers.
 They offered an alternative, @Home Professional, this would cost more than @Home product.
 So, anyone wishing to use VPN would have to subscribe to higher-priced, business-grade service tier.

 When OpenVPN uses Transmission Control Protocol (TCP) transports to establish a tunnel, performance will be acceptable only as long as there is sufficient excess bandwidth on the un-tunneled network link to guarantee that the tunneled TCP timers do not expire.
-If this becomes untrue, performance falls off dramatically.
-This is known as the "TCP meltdown problem".
+If this becomes untrue, performance falls off dramatically due to the TCP meltdown problem.